deathblade1104/trade-matching-engine/README.md

 ---

 **Built with ❤️ using NestJS, PostgreSQL, and Redis**

-## 📈 Scalability: How and Why This Scales Well

-This design is intentionally production-leaning and horizontally scalable:

-- **Stateless API layer**: The HTTP/API tier does not hold state; user sessions are JWT-based.
-You can scale out API instances behind a load balancer without sticky sessions.
-- **Asynchronous processing via queues**: Matching and expiry run as background jobs (BullMQ).
-This decouples write-heavy order placement from matching, smoothing spikes.
-Workers can be scaled independently of the API.
-- **Separation of concerns**: API (ingress), matching engine (domain logic), persistence (Postgres), and cache/queues (Redis) are cleanly separated, enabling targeted scaling and operational ownership.
-- **Efficient data access**: Purposeful indexing on `(side, status, price, created_at)` improves orderbook scans; aggregated orderbook uses SQL grouping at the DB-level for performance.
-- **Chunked matching**: Matching processes counter orders in bounded chunks (max 200 per batch), preventing runaway transactions and keeping latency predictable under load.
-- **Idempotent, transactional writes**: Matching and expiry run in DB transactions to ensure atomicity and consistency; retries won’t double-apply state.
-- **Backpressure and retries**: BullMQ default job options provide exponential backoff and capped retries, protecting downstream systems and allowing graceful recovery.
-- **Caching and TTLs**: Redis-based token blacklist and cache hooks allow offloading hot paths and reducing DB reads when needed.

-Together, these properties allow you to scale each dimension (API replicas, worker count, DB resources) based on bottlenecks observed in production metrics.

 ## ✅ Why This Is A Good Solution To The Assignment